InspireGroupNZ/chameleon-test/README_ALEXANDER_GARBER.md

 I want to be able to sign in to the app with my OpenID account

 GIVEN I have a Google or Inspire account
-WHEN I navigate to the login page of this app
+WHEN I navigate to the Sign-in page of this app
 THEN I should have the option to log in using my Google account or Inspire account to log in to this app
 ```

+I have experience in testing OmniAuthentication, but not enough to confidently apply it to this project in the limited time available.

 ### Test instead of RSpec